Accidental Death Coverage for Parents: What It Does (and Doesn't) Protect

 For the main guide in this series, see: https://www.careproinsurance.com/accidental-death-benefit-life-insurance

 To add a simple layer of coverage, start here: https://instantquotes.instabrain.io/ Quick note: This isn't legal advice.
 What's covered and what it costs depends on the policy language and underwriting in your state.
-Disclaimer: This content is for general informational purposes only and isn't legal or tax advice.
-Policy availability, terms, and pricing vary by carrier and are subject to underwriting and state rules.
+This page offers general education and should not substitute for professional legal, medical, or tax advice.
+What you'll pay and what's available depends on the carrier's underwriting and the rules in your state.

 Frequently Asked Questions